w3f/polkadot-wiki/docs/general/glossary.md

 ## Bridge

-A parachain that acts as an intermediary between the Relay Chain and an external chain, in such a way that it appears to the Relay Chain that the external chain is a parachain (i.e., meets the network Host's requirements of parachains).
-Bridges allow for interaction between other blockchains, such as Ethereum and Bitcoin, that are not natively compatible with the Relay Chain.
+A parachain that acts as an intermediary between the relay chain and an external chain, in such a way that it appears to the relay chain that the external chain is a parachain (i.e., meets the network Host's requirements of parachains).
+Bridges allow for interaction between other blockchains, such as Ethereum and Bitcoin, that are not natively compatible with the relay chain.

 ## Byzantine Fault Tolerance